woltapp/mitmproxy-mock/README.md

 * an array with two strings as elements: the first string is treated as a regular expression, and all occurrences of it in the content are substituted by the second string

+The regular expression substituon strings of the last two cases may contain group references, e.g., `|ba[rz]|Ba\\1` would uppercase the `b` in both `bar` and `baz`, but not in `bat`.

+Note that response handlers can have a top-level `replace`, i.e., not nested inside `modify`, which is different in that it replaces the response entirely.

 ##### Delete